mtanaka1117/enshu/README.md

 4. `GND` -> `GND`
 The application will handle the specifics of interfacing with the BLE module.
 As a note, to get the same energy readings as present in the paper, you will need to set the advertising interval to as large as possible.
 The sensor breaks the BLE connection to save energy, and a short advertising interval consumes more energy during the module's sleep mode.

 The software component of the MCU is managed through Code Composer Studio (CCS).
-Inside CCS, create a new project and set the device to a FR5994.
+Inside CCS, create a new empty project and set the device to `FR5994`.
 Then, copy the contents of `adaptiveleak/msp430` into the CCS project directory.
-The directory should contain the target policy and dataset from the serialization steps above.
+The directory should already contain the target policy and dataset from the serialization steps above.
 You will have to link the `dsplib` directory to get the project to build.
+To include the `dsplib`, right click on the project in the project explorer and go to `properties`.
+Navigate to `CCS Build > MSP430 Compiler > Include Options` and then add a link to `dsplib/include`.
+The project can take a few seconds to build the first time.

 ### Running Experiments
 The MCU program executes both sampling and encoding on the low-power device.
 The device sends measurements over a Bluetooth link to a separate server.
 To execute the end-to-end experiments, you must start the sensor program on the MCU and the server program on the server machine.
 The sub-sections below discuss these aspects.